fbpx

 I sort of just gave up with our parents’ generation but I think that as young people today, we can work towards beating the tribal lines which, apart from teaching us to hate each other for no reason, serve no real purpose.

 I am of the opinion that only a fool learns from their own mistakes especially when they have a clear example to learn from.
-As a nation we are culturally diverse and this differences needs to be celebrated rather than be a source of pain and hate.
+As a nation, we are culturally diverse and these differences need to be celebrated rather than be a source of pain and hate.

 But what really is making some Kenyans take peace for granted?
 I think I know three reasons.
 Help me create a longer list.